EA5SW/MMDVMHost/README.md

 6 displays a XLX logo
 any other TG display a BrandMeister Logo.

-Code also have a small remote command to shutdown,reboot and change modes of operation, simply when TX into a determined TG number as works in Nextion displays, same code numbers hardcoded into OLED.cpp
+Remote Commands work simply when TX into a determined TG or Private number as works in Nextion displays, same code numbers have hardcoded for all modes of MMDVMHost.